Ophelia: Plot

-Ophelia by John Everett Millais (1852) is part of the Tate Gallery collection.
+Ophelia by John Everett Millais (1852) is part of the collection of Tate Britain.
 His painting influenced the image in Kenneth Branagh's film Hamlet.

 The next time Ophelia appears is at the Mousetrap Play, which Hamlet has arranged to try to prove that Claudius killed King Hamlet.
 Hamlet sits with Ophelia and makes sexually suggestive remarks; he also says that woman's love is brief.

 Later that night, after the play, Hamlet kills Polonius during a private meeting between Hamlet and his mother, Queen Gertrude.
 At Ophelia's next appearance, after her father's death, she has gone mad, due to what the other characters interpret as grief for her father.
 She talks in riddles and rhymes, and sings some "mad" and bawdy songs about death and a maiden losing her virginity.
 She exits after bidding everyone a "good night".

 The last time Ophelia appears in the play is after Laertes comes to the castle to challenge Claudius over the death of his father, Polonius.
 Ophelia sings more songs and hands out flowers, citing their symbolic meanings, although interpretations of the meanings differ.
 The only herb that Ophelia gives to herself is rue: "...there's rue for you, and here's some for me; we may call it herb of grace o' Sundays; O, you must wear your rue with a difference".
 Rue is well known for its symbolic meaning of regret, but the herb is also used to treat pain, bruises and has long been known to induce abortion.